phrsampaio/deft-funnel/README.md

 ## Inputs and outpus for local optimization

-If global minima are not required and local minima are enough, call DEFT-FUNNEL at the Matlab command window by typing:
+If global minima are not required and the user has a good initial guess 'x0' for a local minimum, DEFT-FUNNEL can be called at the Matlab command window by typing:
 ```
 >> [x, fx, mu, indicators, evaluations, iterate, exit_algo] = deft_funnel(@f, @c, @h, ...
 @dev_f, @dev_h, x0, nb_cons_c, nb_cons_h)